ktmeaton/obsidian-public/academic/Plague Denmark Paper.md

 ### Phylogeny {.page_break_before}

 The time-scaled phylogeny reveals geographic and temporal structure during the [[Second Pandemic]] (Figure @fig:1.PRE_timetree).
-This study recapitulates the finding that *[[Yersinia pestis|Y. pestis]]* genomes sampled from the 14th century all cluster together.
-The branching pattern of samples dating to the first half of the 14th century are poorly resolved, due to extremely similar genetic content.
-However, this
-- Large geographic spread, Italy -> Norway, Spain -> Eastern Russia.

 ![Bayesian time-scaled phylogeny.](https://rawcdn.githack.com/ktmeaton/plague-phylogeography-projects/137befa/denmark/auspice/all/chromosome/full/filter30/beast/1.PRE_timetree.png){#fig:1.PRE_timetree}

-### Geography
+> **Phase 1: 1300-1450**<br>
+> - All *[[Yersinia pestis|Y. pestis]]* genomes from the 14th century cluster together.<br>
+> - Samples from the early-mid 1300s are widely dispersed across Europe (Figure @fig:map_phase_1), and have highly similar genetic content resulting poorly resolved branching order.
+This suggests rapid, epidemic spread, thought to be associated with the Black Death.<br>
+> - Samples from the late 1300s also cluster together, and are linked to the *pestis segunda* series of epidemics in Europe.<br>
+> - The only Danish samples in Phase I are from Ribe, and fall within both the Black Death and *pestis segunda* groups.
+> - These are primarily coastal sites, Germany and Russia as the exception.

+> **Phase 2: 1450-1600**<br>
+- A very curious branching pattern, lots of 'independent' emergences rather than monophyletic clades.<br>
+- All Danish samples from the Horsens region fall here, and although they have temporal overlap with each other, the lineages of plague are distinct.<br>
+- ...<br>

+> **Phase 3: 1600-1800**<br>
+- ...

 ![Phase 1: 1300 - 1450](https://rawcdn.githack.com/ktmeaton/obsidian-public/c233139/academic/Map%20Black%20Death%20and%20pestis%20segunda.png){#fig:map_phase_1 width=50%}